 Most brides would admit that between choosing a wedding lehenga and one for the mehendi, it’s the latter they have a tougher time with.
 Many ideas drive a wedding lehenga – the colour, cut, jewellery and matching it with the groom’s ensemble – and the specific criteria make the process easier.
-However, a mehendi lehenga is one that most brides experiment with – there are off-shoulder blouses, brighter colours and flattering new silhouettes for every body type.
-There’s another reason – one can choose from new-age designers who are pushing the limits of traditional ethnicwear.
+However, mehendi lehengas are the ones that most brides experiment with – there are off-shoulder blouses, brighter colours and flattering new silhouettes for every body type.
+There’s another reason – one can also choose from new-age designers who are pushing the limits of traditional ethnicwear with innovative mehendi lehengas in 2019.
 Whether you’re a bride, the sister, the best friend, or just a guest, here are five designers and labels that will make sure you stay on the right side of style.

 Mishra’s eponymous label concentrates on mirror-work.
 Pair that with unique colours and interesting silhouettes, and the designs are nothing short of enchanting.
 His strength is pastel colours flowing in raw silk, and dark, bold colours across anarkalis and saris.
 Bridal lehengas feature intricate mirror-work combined with gota, and there are unique motifs that add a contemporary twist.
 His current Winter-Festive and Bridal collection, ‘Untold Story’, blends four themes – the Festive Mehendi, the Romantic Cocktail, the Spectacular Wedding and the Glorious Reception – in one go.